Tom-Nagy/family-friendly/README.md

 #### Images

-The images will be the one uploaded by users for their profile, or images shared on the support channel.
+The images will be the one uploaded by users for their profile.
+Those images are stored using base64 to encode the image and store it as a string in the user collection.

 #### Styling/Feeling